Franklin-Griffin/CS50x-Final-Project/README.md

 Finally the last route, edit.
 It uses GET, POST and two different render templates.
 On the initial GET, if there is only 1 task, it skips a step and goes straight to the edit template.
 Otherwise, it returns a select template in which the user can select a task to edit (if no tasks exist, feedback similar to the index is presented).
 After select.html is submitted via POST, the website detects it (based on the button name) and loads edit.html.
 This website allows changes to the task, as well as completion and deletion.
 After that, it is submitted to /edit again via POST, the button is detected, and edits are saved (with similar error checking in /create).

-I hope you enjoyed this slightly lengthy explanation, as well as my video and project :).
-This was CS50!